Ion#

 helium_like#

-Is the ion helium like or not.
+Is the ion in the helium isoelectronic sequence.

 hydrogenic#